top of page

 Definite and Indefinite Articles

 Definite and Indefinite Articles Definite and Indefinite Articles (a, an, the) In English, articles are short words we use before nouns.
 They are small, but they are very important in English!
 The three main articles are: a an the They help us show which person or thing we are talking about.
-Indefinite Articles: "a / an" We use a or an when: - we talk about something in general Ex. - She has a cat. - He is a teller. - Or for the first time and the listener does not k
+Indefinite Articles: "a / an" We use a or an when: - we talk about something in general Ex. - She has a cat. - He is a teller. - Or for the first time and the listener does not know whic

 englishiseasierwithamal.com